toeb/cmakepp/README.md

 I have always been a bit confused when working with cmake's file functions and the logic behind paths (sometimes they are found sometimes they are not...)
 For ease of use I reimplemented a own path managing system which behaves very similar to powershell and bash (see [ss64.com](http://ss64.com/bash/)) and is compatible to CMake's understanding of paths.
 It is based around a global path stack and path qualification.
 All of my functions which work with paths use this system.
 To better show you what I mean I created the following example:

 ```
-# as soon as you include `oo-cmake.cmake` the current directory is set to
+# as soon as you include `cmakepp.cmake` the current directory is set to
 # "${CMAKE_SOURCE_DIR}" which is the directory from which you script file
 # is called in script mode (`cmake -P`) or the directory of the root
 # `CMakeLists.txt` file in configure and build steps.